 Membership in the ASCI is attained through a process of nomination and election, as mandated by the ASCI’s bylaws.

-Nominations of eligible individuals must be proposed (and, in the case of Active and Foreign Associate nominations, seconded) by ASCI members.
-The ASCI Council reviews nominations and, from these, provides the Active membership with a recommendation of nominees for election.
+For Active and International nominations, ASCI members propose and second nominees.
+The ASCI Council reviews nominations and, from these, provides Active, International, and Senior members with a recommendation of nominees for election.
 The nomination cycle is typically open mid-July through mid-September each year for potential election the following year.

 More about the process